whuang259/sturdy-meme/proposal.md

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.
+A list of classes and the required prerequisites to take each class.
+Each class should be required to complete the major.

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.